someonesdad1/plib/rgb/README.md

 # cdec.py

-Use this script to see how the colors a particular color definition file will display in your terminal.
+This script is a 'browser' for color specifiers in a file.
 For example, to see the colors in a typical XWindows rgb.txt file, use

     python cdec.py rgb.txt | less

 assuming your less program recognizes ANSI escape sequences.
 If not, you can just look at your scrollback buffer.
 Requires a 24-bit color terminal application.
+The lines of the file are printed out if they contain a color specifier and in the color specified.

 Use the -r option to provide a regular expression to search for: